Express Plumbing Heating & Air Blog

 Heard the terms hard and soft water before?
-Homeowner’s have probably heard these terms once or twice and a few might even know what they mean.
-Hard and soft water have health and cost difference that affect you and your home.
+Homeowners have probably heard these terms once or twice and a few might even know what they mean.
+Hard and soft water has health and cost differences that affect you and your home.
 Don’t worry, both are safe for human consumption.
 However, there are noticeable differences that you might want to consider when it comes to the type of water you have in your home.

 Straight to the point

 Hard water contains an appreciable quantity of dissolved minerals.
 This is because as water makes its way through the group and into the waterways, it picks up minerals.
 These minerals could be chalk, lime but mostly calcium and magnesium.
 Therefore, hard water contains a significant quantity of dissolved minerals.